falkr/ttm4115/pages/prep-components.md

 > Only a passenger with a validated boarding pass may enter the aircraft.

 This is kind of obvious, but where should we check if this requirement is fulfilled?
-We must analyze if it could open the turnstile even if it did not get an okay from the airport backend.
+We must analyze if it could open the turnstile even if it did not get an okay from the airport back end.
 This does not mean that we only need to analyze the gate controller, but this is where we can start and get an overview and then systematically check which other components are relevant for this requirement.

 ### Units of Fault Containment

 It's unrealistic to assume that software contains no errors.
 Sometimes errors do not show up even during extensive testing, but may be a combination of factors that only happen at runtime in a specific deployment.
 It's therefore good to have mechanisms  in place that handle errors and can help to contain them, so that the effects for the system are less severe.
 Components represent such a possible containment border for errors.
-Internally, they must thill be developed in a fault-tolerant way.
+Internally, they must still be developed in a fault-tolerant way.

 For instance, there could be an error in the Airgate system that  leads to log files not being deleted as they should.
 Maybe the reason for this is even outside of the logging component, maybe because of some error in the configuration file for the file system or so.
 You see that it would be beneficial that the system could still operate and board passengers.
 This is possible if the error is contained within the logging component.
 For instance, the logging component detects the error when trying to write the file, warns the management system about errors, but does not cause the calling component (for instance the gate controller) to fail itself.
-Via the remote management this error could even be temporarily mitigated by re-configuring the logging component.
+Via the remote management, this error could even be temporarily mitigated by reconfiguring the logging component.
 If the whole system would be a single program, this would be more difficult.

 ### Units of Testing

-Testing is a comprehensive task, and tests need to be created at all levels of system, and from many different views.
-For instance, there are test for individual functions, and tests for entire use cases that span over several components.
+Testing is a comprehensive task, and tests need to be created at all levels of the system, and from many different views.
+For instance, there are tests for individual functions, and tests for entire use cases that span over several components.
 But components are a suitable scope to define test cases, too.

 ### Units of Maintenance